Kafū, aged forty-one.

 September 2nd.

-The theater’s interior was like a greenhouse.
+The theater interior was as if within a greenhouse.

 September 3rd.